COSC481W-2019Winter/classproject-sudo-give_us_an_a/Communicate.md

 ### XML Layout (View)
  * Park here, delete parking spot buttons appearing
  * Having the structured text area for the information to appear once the user has parked.
+ * Color of the backdrop and the buttons matching the design specifications (red or green buttons, black text, blue backdrop).

 ### MainActivity (Presenter)
  * Ensure orientation change does not impact layout